spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 # SBOM: Dependencies & Vulnerabilities

 ## What is an SBOM?
 An SBOM is a comprehensive list of the components, libraries, and other assets that make up a software application.
-It details the various third-party components and dependencies used in the software and helps in managing security and compliance risks associated with those components.
+It details the various third-party components and dependencies used in the software and helps to manage security and compliance risks associated with those components.

-The SBOM provides metadata about each component, such as version, origin, license, and more.
+The SBOM provides metadata about each component such as version, origin, license, and more.
 Reviewing the SBOM enables organizations to track vulnerabilities, perform regular software maintenance, and ensure compliance with regulatory requirements such as the European Union's General Data Protection Regulation (GDPR) and the Payment Card Industry Data Security Standard (PCI DSS).

 ![sbom_scan.png](/sbom_scan.png)

 ## Configure an SBOM Scan
-All you have to do is click “Configure Scan”, select your desired SBOM format, scan scope, and an optional backup location, and click “Confirm”.
+To initiate an SBOM scan, navigate to **Clusters** and select the cluster to scan.
+On the **Cluster Overview** page, click the **Scans** tab, and expand the **Software Bill of Materials (SBOM)** drop-down menu.
+Select **Configure Scan** and choose the desired SBOM format, scan scope, and an optional backup location.
+Confirm your changes.

-Palette will identify every unique container image within your chosen scope and generate an SBOM for that image, but also run the SBOM through a vulnerability scanner that will flag CVEs.
-Palette leverages two open-source tools from Anchore for this purpose: [Syft](https://github.com/anchore/syft) for SBOM generation and [Grype](https://github.com/anchore/grype) for vulnerability detection.
+Palette will identify every unique container image within your chosen scope and generate an SBOM for that image.
+Paletee also runs the SBOM through a vulnerability scanner to flag any Common Vulnerabilities and Exposures (CVEs).
+Palette leverages two open-source tools from Anchore: [Syft](https://github.com/anchore/syft) for SBOM generation and [Grype](https://github.com/anchore/grype) for vulnerability detection.

-Suppose a [backup location](/clusters/cluster-management/backup-restore) is provided.
-In that case, the SBOM for each image will be uploaded to your backup location and can subsequently be downloaded with the click of a button or using the Palette API.
+Suppose you specify a [backup location](/clusters/cluster-management/backup-restore).
+In that case, the SBOM for each image will be uploaded to your backup location, and you can subsequently download the SBOMs with the click of a button or using the Palette API.

 If a backup location is not provided, Palette will preserve all of the identified dependencies and vulnerabilities, but the raw SBOMs will not be available for download.
 The report results are available for review regardless of their backup location setting.